-solutions that improve the energy efficiency of sensors, portable computers, mobile phones, acment of wireless technologies, the mechanisms proposed for reducing energy consumption target different scenarios, from cellular network topologies to personal area networks, while the limitations of the existing architectures have been tackled at different layers of the protocol stacks runof research papers on this topic, recent reviews attempt to classify the existing proposals in order to identify their advantages, limitations and potential improvements within specific technologies.
+Given the rapid and heterogeneous development of wireless technologies, the mechanisms proposed for reducing energy consumption target different scenarios, from cellular network topologies to personal area networks, while the limitations of the existing architectures have been tackled at different layers of the protocol stacks running on wireless devices.
+Due to the vast number of research papers on this topic, recent reviews attempt to classify the existing proposals in order to identify their advantages, limitations and potential improvements within specific technologies.
 Towards this end, Jones et al. provided one of the first comprehensive summary of mechanisms that address energy efficiency within different components of the networking stack [2], while more recently a number of papers surveyed such efforts in cellular, WiFi and sensor networks.
-For example, Mancuso et al. investigated proposals that reduce the energy demand and operational costs in cellular networks [3], a schematic description of green approaches to mobile cellular networking has recently appeared in [4], power saving techniques for wireless local area network topologies are discussed in [5] and [6], while sources of energy consumption and directions towards energy conservation in wireless sensor networks are systematically classified in [7].
+For example, Mancuso et al. investigated proposals that reduce the energy demand and operational costs in cellular networks [3], a schematic description of green approaches to mobile cellular networking has recently appeared in [4], power saving techniques for wireless local area network topologies are discussed in [5,6], while sources of energy consumption and directions towards energy conservation in wireless sensor networks are systematically classified in [7].